 About The Grauer School

-The Grauer School is an independent college preparatory school in Encinitas, CA. We offer rigorous academics, enriching arts and athletics, and unparalleled leadership opportunities – all in a trusting and socially inclusive environment.
+The Grauer School is an independent college preparatory school in Encinitas, CA, serving Northern San Diego and surroundings, close to the communities of Carlsbad, La Costa, Del Mar, Solana Beach, and Rancho Santa Fe.
+We offer rigorous academics, enriching arts and athletics, and unparalleled leadership opportunities – all in a trusting and socially inclusive environment.
 There is no other private school like it in San Diego.

 The Grauer School, one of San Diego’s premier prep schools, was founded in 1991 by Dr. Stuart Grauer.
 Our students have matriculated to the nation’s finest colleges and universities.
 Our campus and diverse programs accommodate 150 students in grades six through 12.